couchbase/sync_gateway/README.md

 ### Database

+All CouchDB databases live in a single bucket.
 A CouchDB database is represented by a Couchbase document whose ID is `cdb:`_name_ where _name_ is the name of the database.
 The contents look like:

     { "name": "database-name", "docPrefix": "doc:database-name/ABCDEF:" }